Tellusant/docs/beige/index.md

 Only three district show economic expansion:
 - Richmond
 - Boston
+- Chicago
-- Philadelphia
+- Cleveland

 Three show contraction:
+- Dallas
-- Kansas city
+- Kansas City
-- Minneapolis
+- New York
-- San Francisco
+- Philapelphia

-Six are flat.
+Four are flat.

 Dallas is particularly concerning since the district has done well, or very well, for 5 straight years (40 periods).